jorhelp/Ingram/README.en.md

 ## Installation

-**There are still bugs running on windows, so linux or mac is recommended.
-Please make sure you have installed Python >= 3.7**
+**Please run it under Linux or Mac.
+Please make sure you have installed Python >= 3.8, but 3.11 is not recommended.**

 + Firstly, clone this repo:
 ```bash